-Optical Character Recognition (OCR) is software that creates a digital version of a printed, typed, or handwritten document that computers can read.
+Optical Character Recognition (OCR) creates a digital version of a printed, typed, or handwritten document that computers can read.
 It avoids the need to manually type or enter text.
 Why not just take a photo?
 Because you wouldn't be able to edit anything or search the text because it would just be an image.
-Scanning the document and running OCR software turns the file into something you can edit and search.
+Scanning the document and running OCR software quickly turns the file into something you can edit and search.

 Its where the four walls of the warehouse interface with the outside world that we see 3 key opportunities to use OCR:

 A warehouse operation with inbound deliveries from suppliers, product storage and outbound deliveries to customers or field workers (for spare parts).